-At a large enough scale, the lack of willingness for producers to accept domestic currency creates illiquidity in the economy and demand collapses.
+At a large enough scale, the lack of willingness for producers to accept domestic currency creates illiquidity in the economy.
+This causes demand to collapse.

 Not only is there economic contraction, but financial assets cannot keep pace with the combination of the inflation and rapidly falling currency.
 Accordingly, hyperinflation wipes out financial wealth.

-The sheer amount of capital that would need to be paid by the Reich government by the end of World War I – and thus flow out of the country – all but guaranteed that Germany would face massive inflation problems.
+The sheer amount of capital (paid in full and in non-depreciated currency given the linkage to gold) that would need to be paid by the Reich government by the end of World War I – and thus flow out of the country to pay these creditors – all but guaranteed that Germany would face massive inflation problems.

 But it’s a tough decision to make.

 In the worst circumstances, all economic activity can grind to a halt if printing money is ceased – at least until they come up with a different currency with a hard backing.
 This is also why historically governments have tended to oscillate between fiat monetary systems and commodity-based monetary systems.

 Commodity-based systems are prized for the discipline in money and credit creation that they impose.